Route Optimization vs Google Maps: What’s the Difference?

 Google Maps supports multi-stop directions and may reorder stops in some cases, but it does not support constraints like time windows, service time, capacity limits, multiple vehicles, or workload balancing.

-Constraints (time windows, working hours, priorities) can make the shortest-distance route infeasible.
+Constraints such as time windows, working hours, and priorities can make the shortest-distance route infeasible.
 Optimization aims for the best feasible plan, not just the shortest path.

 Do I still need Google Maps if I use route optimization?